PeakURL/CLI/README.md

 - `--base-url` accepts either the site root, such as `https://peakurl.org`, or the API base URL, such as `https://peakurl.org/api/v1`
 - API keys are opaque 48-character hex tokens
 - Credentials are stored in the standard per-user config location for `peakurl`
+- `peakurl logout` removes the saved config file, but shell environment variables still override auth if they are set

 For CI or automation, you can also authenticate with environment variables: